 So, what could you serve?
 Well, let’s start with your drinks reception and tiny, barely-there canapés are definitely out!
 Instead, think about gourmet pork sausages served with onion rings and chips, tiny shepherd’s pies or little bowls of mac ‘n’ cheese with garlic bread on the side.
-Yorkshire puddings served with beef and trimmings are always popular and our friends at Galloping Gourmet even offer mini fish and chips too.
+Yorkshire puddings served with beef and trimmings are always popular as are mini fish and chips too.

 Image courtesy of Anushe Low

 You can also opt for comfort drinks here too.
 Say goodbye to fancy fizz and say hello to local ales or long, thirst-quenching cocktails.
 In winter, mulled wines and ciders are always a good idea or you could even serve delicious hot chocolate with whipped cream and marshmallows, or a shot of booze for the adults as an extra treat.